ChthonVII/guildwarslinuxinstallguide/README.md

 Note: Yes, you can copy/paste a whole wine prefix.
 And, yes, that is the fastest way to do this.
 Just make sure to correct any symlinks you made so they point to the copies.

 Note: Since Toolbox settings/data are shared, it might be possible to clobber one instance by changing settings/data in another.
-If this turns out to cause problems, try `winetricks sandbox` or disable desktop inntegration in winecfg.
+If this turns out to cause problems, try `winetricks sandbox` or disable desktop integration in winecfg.

 #### GW Launcher

 [GW Launcher](https://github.com/gwdevhub/gwlauncher) is a Windows multiboxing solution, but it can be run in wine.
-While Linux users have little use for it as a multiboxing solution, you might possibly want to use it for its other features.
+While Linux users have little use for it as a multiboxing solution, you might possibly want to use it for its other features, such as dll injection.
 To install GW Launcher:

 - Use winetricks to install dotnetdesktop8.
 - Use the "framework dependent" version of the exe file.
 - When creating a profile in GWLauncher, check the box for "run elevated."

-GW Launcher will attempt to inject any dll files you put in its "plugins" directory.
+GW Launcher will launch `Gw.exe` in a paused state and attempt to inject any dll files you put in its "plugins" directory.
 This is one way to inject Toolbox.
 It will also inject its own copy of gMod if you put any tpf or zip files in the "plugins" directory.
 If you'd rather use uMod than gMod, then don't put any tpf or zip files in GW Launcher's "plugins" directory, and run uMod by renaming its dll as described in Part 8 or putting its dll in GW Launcher's "plugins" directory to be injected.

-GW Launcher has an option to pass command line parameters, like `-fps <number>` to Gw.exe.
+GW Launcher has an option to pass command line parameters, like `-fps <number>` to `Gw.exe`.

 ## Part 16: Solving Steam Headaches